Creating New Leads in Salesforce or Prospects in Pardot

 - Salesforce Lead Assignment rules are followed.
 Meaning, Salesforce will know who the owner is of the Lead and route to them.

 In general, we’d always recommend first syncing to Salesforce.
-This will give you the ability to continue to use your Salesforce Lead Assignment rules, ensure instant syncing to Salesforce, and allow for your to have Campaign Attribution for your Leads and Contacts.
+This will give you the ability to continue to use your Salesforce Lead Assignment rules, ensure instant syncing to Salesforce, and allow you to have Campaign Attribution for your Leads and Contacts.

 Creating Prospects in Pardot